Renz2299/mp4_eco_roots/README.md

 ![Chosen colour scheme](readme_imgs/colour_scheme_final.png)

-- **Muted Green (#778C68):** Resembles moss or foliage, adding a natural and calming element to the palette.
+- **Muted Green (#778C68):** Resembles moss or foliage, adding a natural and calming element.

-- **Deep Olive (#2E4013):** Reminiscent of rich, earthy tones, provides depth and grounding as well as complements the muted green with its darker hue.
+- **Deep Olive (#2E4013):** Reminiscent of rich, earthy tones, provides depth and compliments the muted green.

-- **Light Grey (#D9D9D9):** Introduces a neutral and modern touch to the palette, serving as a versatile background or accent colour.
+- **Light Grey (#D9D9D9):** Introduces a neutral and modern touch, serving as a versatile background or accent colour.

-- **Pure White (#FFFFFF):** Adds brightness and crispness to the colour scheme, creating a clean and fresh appearance, enhancing the overall clarity and simplicity.
+- **Pure White (#FFFFFF):** Adds brightness and crispness to the colour scheme, creating a clean and fresh appearance.

-- **Rustic Brown (#591D0F):** Adds contrast and richness to the palette, resembling natural wood tones and brings a touch of warmth and earthiness.
+- **Rustic Brown (#591D0F):** Adds contrast and richness, resembling natural wood tones, bringing a touch of warmth.

-Before assigning the colours to different elements of the site, the colours were tested using Adobe's contrast checker to check the contrast ratios of different colour combinations.
+Before assigning the colours to elements of the site, the colours were tested using Adobe's contrast checker to check the contrast ratios of different combinations.

 **1. Muted Green on Deep Olive:** The muted green works well on deep olive as large text or icons, however small text is illegible.

 ![Muted green tested on deep olive](readme_imgs/contrast_check_1.png)

-**2. Muted Green on Light Grey:** The muted green does not work on the light grey at all, therefore this combination should not be used anywhere on the site.
+**2. Muted Green on Light Grey:** The muted green does not work well on the light grey, this combination should only be used for large graphic elements.

 ![Muted green tested on light grey](readme_imgs/contrast_check_2.png)